akiru-brew/Vader-Juice/Readme.md

 I took the decision to treat this as a research batch.
 After barrelling I added 25g of cocoa nibs to the barrel.
 I know that putting chocolate in a beer is slightly naughty but I wanted to see if this would ruin it completely, or if it would even dissolve over time.
 After a month the chocolate hadn't fully dissolved but did add a subtle chocolate flavour. pouting carefully is recommended.

 A second experiment to try with the remains of this beer is eisbocking.
 2l were added you a water pouch and added to the freezer.
 I suspect there's an art to eisbocking in getting the temperature correct to maximise the water reduction.
 24 hours just led to a beer slushy, but 8 hours barely had any freezing.
 16 hours seemed about the right time to drain sufficient beer off whilst leaving some slush behind.
 In an ideal world the remains would be pure white ice crystals to help make the ANV calculations easy, but they were relatively dark.
-I don't know how strong the eisbock is but the tongue suggests this has an some impact on the final strength.
+I don't know how strong the eisbock is but the tongue suggests this has some impact on the final strength.
 Further reading suggests freezing at just below 0C is the best temperature to eisbock at.
 One to try when i have a brewing fridge with a good temperature range.

 # Vader Juice mk 2